Javid-Xi/IoT-Security-Alarm-System/README.md

 ### 6.APP页面展示
 ![](Photo/Photo4.jpg)
 #### Please watch the demo video: DemoVideo.mp4
-#### For more details, please refer to the file of Project Summary Report.pdf
+#### For more details, Please watch the DemoVideo.mp4 and the Project Summary Report.pdf.
 ****
 ## Development Environment
 ### 1.SOLIDWORKS 2018